-MEL is hosted in the VAEC AWS GovCloud.
+MEL is an Infrastructure as a Service (IaaS), hosted in the VAEC AWS GovCloud.

-- 9.2 Does the contract with the Hosting Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII?
+9.2 Does the contract with the Hosting Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII?
 (Provide contract number and supporting information about PII/PHI from the contract).
-(Refer to question 3.3.1 of the PTA) This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers. - 9.3 Will the CSP collect any ancillary data and if so, who has ownership over the ancillary data?
+(Refer to question 3.3.1 of the PTA) This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers.